 You’re reading this page today because of bowling.
 In college, Meredith (AKA Mer) needed phys. ed. credit and had the option of either taking bowling twice or SCUBA once.
 Since burning a tank at the bottom of the diving well every Monday night for a semester sounded more fun than the inevitable chain of gutter-balls, SCUBA it was… and the hook was set.
-Mer found Global Underwater Explorers (GUE) early in her diving career; she had her eyes opened to the rewards of committing to excellence and had a blast being part of a growing community of GUE divers.
-Now this astrophysicist-turned residential real estate agent and business-to-business sales/negotiations coach has progressed to Cave 2, Tech 2+, and GUE Instructor for Fundamentals, Recreational, Technical, and Cave, as well as Instructor Trainer.
+Mer found Global Underwater Explorers (GUE) early in her diving career, in the early 2000s; she had her eyes opened to the rewards of committing to excellence and had a blast being part of a growing community of GUE divers.
+Now this astrophysicist-turned residential real estate agent and business-to-business sales/negotiations coach has progressed to Cave 2, Tech 2+, CCR, and GUE Instructor for Fundamentals, Recreational, Technical, and Cave, as well as Instructor Trainer.
 She is the first female GUE Cave instructor to “come up the ranks” from learning to dive caves with GUE to teaching others to do the same.
 She is also the only woman in the world teaching both GUE Cave and GUE Tech.

 Mer is also an active “dry” caver, belonging to the National Speleological Society, Florida Speleological Society, and Hawaii Speleological Survey.
 She enjoys hiking, sailing, skiing, and horseback riding when diving conditions suggest topside activities.